 In 2013, Francesco Pisani graduated from Frankfurt School of Finance & Management with a Master of Finance degree.
+He currently works at Earnst & Young as a specialist for EMEIA Financial Services / Transaction Advisory Services.
 While he was studying, he also worked in the Private Equity division of FERI Trust GmbH in Bad Homburg.
 Francesco grew up in Italy and gained his Bachelor’s degree in Business Administration at Università la Sapienza di Roma (Sapienza University of Rome).
 He then went on to do his first Master’s degree in Economics and Management at LUISS Guido Carli University in Rome.

 Judging by your educational background and work experience to date, your guiding principle seems to be ‘the more international, the better’.
 What was the deciding factor behind your decision to study at Frankfurt School?

 Well, that was definitely an important consideration.
 After finishing my Master’s degree, I spent a few months in various European countries learning the local language.
 I spent time in England, France and Spain.
 Next on my list was Germany, where I wanted to complete a second Master’s degree that would enhance my specialist knowledge.
 Because Frankfurt is regarded as Germany’s main financial centre – even outside Germany – and Frankfurt School has an excellent reputation, I opted for the Master of Finance programme there.
 Of course, the programme’s international character made it easier for me to settle in, too.
 Another important criterion for my decision was the fact that I could combine my Frankfurt School studies with my job.

 What were your expectations of the programme before you started?
 And did it live up to them?